-It’s a rainy spring day, and your kids are bored because they can’t play outside.
+It’s a bad weather day, and your kids are bored because they can’t play outside.
 Sounds like it’s time to get crafty!
 Many kids love painting, and parents often enjoy getting in on the fun as well.
 There’s something even more fun than using regular paint, and that’s making creations with puffy paint!
 Are you looking for a good puffy paint recipe to try?
 Five Star Painting has the directions you’re looking for, along with some creative ideas for putting puffy paint to good use.

 How to Make Puffy Paint